 The agribusiness industry has benefited from support provided by the federal government for an extended period of time.
 One of the first subsidies the federal government extended to the farming industry was the Morrill Act of 1862, which was used to create land-grant colleges.
 Today, the federal government provides eight basic kinds of subsidies to farmers:

 - Agricultural risk coverage

 - Price loss coverage

 - Conservation programs

 Even though the American Farm Bureau reports that the nation’s farm programs cost Americans mere pennies per meal and they consume less than half of 1 percent of the country’s budget, they’re perceived as wasteful by many elected officials and voters alike.
 With some Washington insiders and outsiders recently expressing interest in “draining the swamp,” subsidies are no longer something farmers and ranchers can rely on.

 With the future of farm subsidies more uncertain than ever, it’s critical for operators in the agribusiness industry to explore new ways to become more productive and profitable, which creates sales opportunities for you.

-Recently, the news has been filled with reports that the United States will either pull out of NAFTA or renegotiate the deal it’s had with Canada and Mexico since the 1990s.
-In response to these reports, Mexico has suggested it will find another provider of corn, a move that could have a negative impact on the price of crops grown in the United States.
+Recently, the news has been filled with reports about NAFTA (The North American Free Trade Agreement).
+The United States will either renegotiate or pull out of this deal it has had with Canada and Mexico since the 1990s.
+In response to these reports, Mexico has suggested it will find another provider of corn — a move that could have a negative impact on the price of crops grown in the United States.